AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 &shy;<!-- .element: class="fragment fade-in" -->This phase comes **before coding**.
 It includes **gathering and analyzing requirements** and **loose scoping and planning** (with a **3 to 6 months horizon**).
 After inception, we decide whether to **continue or not** (based on project value, costs, and risks).

-&shy;<!-- .element: class="fragment fade-in-with-next custom" -->It yields different deliverables based on methodology and project type, but most should include:
+&shy;<!-- .element: class="fragment fade-in-with-next custom" -->It yields different **deliverables** based on methodology and project type, but most should include:
 - &shy;<!-- .element: class="fragment highlight-current-blue" -->A business case with the project's estimated value.
 - &shy;<!-- .element: class="fragment highlight-current-blue" -->High-level functional/nonfunctional requirements, addressing capacity, availability, continuity, and security (enough for estimation and planning).
-- &shy;<!-- .element: class="fragment highlight-current-blue" -->A release plan with work schedule and project cost, involving requirements size estimation, coding effort, risk, and staffing.
+- &shy;<!-- .element: class="fragment highlight-current-blue" -->Work schedule and project cost, involving requirements size estimation, coding effort, risk, and staffing.
 - &shy;<!-- .element: class="fragment highlight-current-blue" -->A testing strategy.
 - &shy;<!-- .element: class="fragment highlight-current-blue" -->A release strategy.
 - &shy;<!-- .element: class="fragment highlight-current-blue" -->An architectural evaluation to decide on platforms and frameworks.
 - &shy;<!-- .element: class="fragment highlight-current-blue" -->A risk and issue log.
 - &shy;<!-- .element: class="fragment highlight-current-blue" -->A description of the development lifecycle.
-- &shy;<!-- .element: class="fragment highlight-current-blue" -->A plan to execute this list.
+- &shy;<!-- .element: class="fragment highlight-current-blue" -->A description of the plan to execute this list.

 &shy;<!-- .element: class="fragment fade-in" -->The key to a success is uniting **stakeholders in face-to-face meetings**, including developers, customers, operations, and management.
 The discussions, leading to a shared problem understanding and solution, are the main deliverables.